 The application for E1 or E2 visa at a U.S. Consulate is often recommended over the latter since a USCIS approval of change of status to E is only granted for a period of two years and is not valid for travel outside of the United States.
 If one must travel outside of the U.S. subsequent to a USCIS approval, he or she must obtain a visa at the U.S. Consulate in the country of nationality or residence prior to proceeding back to the U.S. The E visa category is very different than any other type of visa however in that the U.S. Consulate will not issue an E2 visa based on the USCIS approval of E status, but rather, will adjudicate the visa application based on its own merits.
 Thus, the visa applicant must present a brand new visa package demonstrating that he or she meets the requirements under the law.

-There are instances however where a change of status will be more appropriate and the decision always lie with the visa applicant.
+There are instances however where a change of status will be more appropriate or necessary.
 Further, note that even though the visa applicant may be issued a visa for a maximum period of time, for example, of five (5) years, the authorization of stay into the U.S. will only be valid for two years, such that the E2 visa holder will have to depart the U.S. prior to the expiration of his or her I-94 status and come back to obtain a new two year authorization of stay on E-2 status.
-Such must be done until the E2 visa is close to expiration
+Such must be done until the E2 visa is close to expiration.

 When granted, the foreign national can freely work for the newly formed or existing company, or for himself in case of a sole proprietorship.
 There are no limitations on the number of renewals under this visa status, the main requirement being that an application must be submitted for renewal (either with the U.S. Consulate of the country of nationality of residence, or through an extension or change of status with USCIS) prior to expiration of the visa status.
-The adjudicating officer will look for several factors such as whether the company is profitable, is not marginal, and hires American employees, permanent residents or individuals holding a work visa or employment authorization.
+The adjudicating officer will look for several factors such as whether the company is profitable, is not marginal, and hires U.S. workers.
 Back to E2 FAQs

-Generally, an E-2 visa does not lead to a green card unless a million dollars has been invested in the company from personal funds and the investor can show 10 full-time employments within two years of filing the application.
+Generally, an E-2 visa does not lead to a green card unless a minimum of $900,000.00 has been invested in the company from personal funds and the investor can show 10 full-time employments within two years of filing the application.
 Please check our green card section for all the options that may be available to you.
 Back to E2 FAQs